 - Other features

 Before we begin, it’s important to know the difference between FPV cameras and HD cameras.
-HD videos are captured using HD cameras like the GoPro, which is an additional camera pilots mount on their multirotors.
+HD FPV videos you normally see on Youtube are captured using HD cameras like the GoPro or Runcam 3, which is an additional camera pilots mount on their multirotors.

-CCD and CMOS – Type of Imaging Senso
+CCD and CMOS – Type of Imaging Sensor

-CCD and CMOS are two different imaging sensors used in FPV cameras, each has unique characteristics and advantages.
+CCD and CMOS are two main types of imaging sensors used in FPV cameras, each has unique characteristics and advantages.
 Most HD digital cameras uses CMOS sensors.
 For FPV cameras, CCD used to be better a few years back, but not the case anymore.
 Here are a summary of the pros and cons, check out this post for more detail.

 - Less noisy in low light